Products

 • Pain accompanied by facial swelling

 You should also speak with your orthodontist if your Invisalign trays continue to result in pain after a week’s use.
-If they’re affecting your gums, your orthodontist may be able to fix the aligners by filing down the top edges.
+If they are affecting your gums, they may be able to fix the aligners by filing down the top edges.

 Consider that there may be a risk of mild discomfort every time you change to new trays.
 However, if your pain is worse than your last set of aligners or worsens after a few days, speak with your orthodontist.